v4ernenko/Elidare/README.md

 - `getId()` Gets the unique identifier for the instance of this model.
 - `clone()` Creates a new model with identical properties to this one.
 - `reset([options])` Resets all properties on the model.
-- `isValidPair(key, value)` Checks the given pair before insert or update.
+- `isValidPair(name, value)` Checks the given pair before insert or update.
 Override it with your own validation logic.
 - `getDefaults()` Returns default properties.
 Override this function when using default properties.
 - `hasProperty(name)` Returns `true` if the model has given property.
 - `getProperty([name])` Returns the value of a property or all properties if `name` is not passed.